HEADLINES:

 Share Twitter Facebook

-Shaswar Abdulwahid Qadir Sends Message to Citizens
+Shaswar Abdulwahid Qadir to speak to NRT tonight

 Share Twitter Facebook